2023 World Triathlon Championship Series: List of 2023 World Championship podiums

 The following is a list of all the World Championship medalists crowned on the various legs of the World Triathlon Championship series.
-While the men and women's elite championships were decided over the full series, the Sprint, Mixed Relay, Age-grade, under-23, Junior and Para-triathlon World Championships were all decided by single races, either on the Hamburg leg (junior, sprint and both elite and u-23/Jr mixed relay) or Ponteverde grand final (Under-23 and paratriathlon).
+While the men and women's elite championships were decided over the full series, the Sprint, Mixed Relay, Age-grade, under-23, Junior and Para-triathlon World Championships were all decided by single races, either on the Hamburg leg (junior, sprint and both elite and u-23/Jr mixed relay) or Pontevedra grand final (Under-23 and paratriathlon).